 Get involved with an organization or club that interests you!
 A great way to do this is through K-Day or Involvement Link!

 - Put your toes in the Portage at Princes Point

 Located by the Rozsa, Princes Point is a great way to experience Portage Lake, especially if you live in the dorms!

 Visit the Alumni House booth at Career Fair and get a professional headshot to make that strong first impression!

 Have some local fun with the community by taking part in one of the many local festivals or events hosted each year.
 A full list can be found at keweenaw.info

 - Visit the War Memorial Walls in the MUB, which honor fallen Michigan Tech alumni

-Pay your respects to fellow Huskies dies in service to our country.
+Pay your respects to fellow Huskies who died in service to our country.

 - Watch a Film Board movie in Fisher Hall

 Keep an eye on the table tents and advertisements around campus to learn what the Film Board is featuring every week!